-Chantry Olsen is the instructor of both the jr high and high school choir programs.
+Chantry Olsen is the instructor of both the junior high and high school choir programs.
 With years of experience, a Bachelor’s in Music, and a passion to help others learn, Mr. Olsen is well-equipped to teach any student who walks through his classroom door.
 He dreams of seeing 50- plus students in his choir and encourages everyone to try it out.

 Our junior high choir class is currently only available to 7th and 8th grade students.
 All students within these two grades are welcome whether or not they have a music background.
 As interest grows, we may include 6th graders in future classes.
 Each year students will start with the basics so that they can continue to build their foundation in music.
 Students can expect to learn the following from our curriculum: